 But what does Technology Coaching actually mean?
 And what does the role actually entail?

 Technology Coaching is all about one thing: supporting classroom technology integration to maximize student learning and improve teacher efficiency.

-While teachers plan engaging curricula, and tech admins budget district technology investments, Tech Coaches bridge the gap between these roles.
-Tech Coaches ensure that district technology investments are maximized by coaching educators on effective strategies to use technology to enhance their curriculum.
+While teachers plan engaging curriculum, and tech admins budget district technology investments, Tech Coaches bridge the gap between these roles.
+Tech Coaches ensure that district technology investments are maximized by coaching educators on effective strategies for using technology to enhance their curriculum.
 However, Tech Coaches often wear multiple hats and have many responsibilities when it comes to technology in K12 schools.

 As Chuck Holland, Richland Two’s Director of Instructional Technology, says: “there are three phases to what Technology Coaches do in their school: the overall coaching role, Professional Development as it relates to technology tools and broad instructional strategies, and finally technology management, inventories and work orders.”

 To make Technology Coaching even more understandable, we put together this SlideShare deck to explain the role, responsibilities, and motivations of Tech Coaches, featuring quotes from experienced Tech Coaches in our large network – from Melanie LeJeune (who solely supports St. Louis Catholic High School’s technology), to Chuck Holland (Director of Instructional Technology at Richland Two who oversees a team of 40 tech coaches), our network provides diverse perspectives on the Tech Coach role.

 Not a fan of clicking through presentations?
 Here’s what’s inside of the SlideShare:

 1) Melissa Zeitz | Instructional Technology Teacher, Springfield Public Schools: “Tech Coaching is just helping classroom teachers begin to integrate technology, not just as a substitution, but redefining and modifying their curriculum.”